nikkilr88/egghead-asciicasts/deploy-web-apps-with-zeit-now/lessons/tools-update-an-application-hosted-with-zeit-s-now.md

 Now, if I go here to `egghead-course.now.sh`, I see that I'm getting the same thing that I was getting here.
 Great.
 I can alias to a URL.
 How does that actually help me solve my problem?
 The trick is that I never give this URL to anyone ever.
 This is internal.
 This is a reference. `https://zeit-now-egghead-qypecncaja.now.sh`

-Think of this as almost like a `git commit` hash.
+Think of this as almost like a `git commit` **hash**.
 That's effectively what this is.
 This is a specific snapshot of my logic and I don't want any of my customers to be looking at snapshots.
 What I want them to be looking at is a nice user-friendly URL. `https://egghead-course.now.sh`

 Let's say I go through then and I make some more edits.
 I say `Hello World!` I add a paragraph here. `"This is a new paragraph of content!"`.